agadajerry/E-Payment-Solution/README.md

 - document your API with postman

 ## Hosting
-- Host your application on Heroku
+- Host on application on Heroku

-## 2. Mongo Aggregation Exercise.
-- Go through the readme file in the Folder `MongoAggregation`